Yukgaejang is a hearty, spicy beef soup made with shredded beef, lots of scallions and other vegetables. Perfect soup for cold days ahead!

 Lately, I’ve been using my Instant Pot to make this dish.
 It really is much quicker to cook a tough cut of meat, and I love how tender and moist the beef turns out.

-Simply add the meat, onion, optional radish, and garlic to the Instant Pot along with water.
+Simply add the meat, onion, and optional radish to the Instant Pot along with water.
 You will need much less water because it doesn’t evaporate in the Instant Pot.
 I use about 10 cups for this recipe.

 Then, cook on Manual High for 30 minutes.
 When it’s done cooking, release the pressure after 10 minutes.
 Remove the meat, and strain the broth.
 Follow the rest of the recipe, and use the Sauté function to finish up.